 - Verify that the ordering physician NPI is on the list of physicians and other non-physician practitioners enrolled in PECOS.
 This can be done by:

 - Calling the Noridian IVR, 1-877-320-0390 and selecting Option 6 to enter the NPI and name of the referring provider.
 The IVR will then respond if the individual is or is not enrolled in PECOS.

 - Checking the CMS ordering/referring provider downloadable report containing the NPI, first name, and last name of providers enrolled in PECOS.

-- Note: This .pdf file contains approximately 800,000 records.
-A new file will be made available periodically that will replace the posted file; at any given time, only one file (the most recent) will be available.
+- Note: This file contains approximately 2,600,000 records.
+A new file will be made available quarterly that will replace the posted file; at any given time, only one file (the most recent) will be available.
 The file can be viewed online or be downloaded by users with technical expertise and further sorted or manipulated.
 It can also be used to search for a particular physician or non-physician practitioner by NPI or by name.
 Additional notes about this list:

 - Records are in alphabetical order based on the surname of the physician or non-physician practitioner.

 - Name suffixes (e.g., Jr.), if they exist, are not displayed.

 - There are no "duplicates" in the file.
 Many physicians or non-physician practitioners share the same first and last name; their corresponding NPIs are the assurance of uniqueness.

 - Deceased physicians and non-physician practitioners are not included in the file.

 - If a user is unsure of a physician or non-physician practitioner's NPI, he or she can look it up in the NPI Registry.